healthchecks/healthchecks/README.md

 ![Screenshot of Integrations page](/static/img/channels.png?raw=true "Integrations Page")

-healthchecks is a watchdog for your cron jobs.
-It's a web server that listens for pings from your cron jobs, plus a web interface.
+Healthchecks is a cron job monitoring service.
+It listens for HTTP requests and email messages ("pings") from your cron jobs and scheduled tasks ("checks").

-It is live here: [http://healthchecks.io/](http://healthchecks.io/)
+When a ping does not arrive on time, Healthchecks sends out alerts.

+Healthchecks comes with a web dashboard, API, 25+ integrations for delivering notifications, monthly email reports, WebAuthn 2FA support, team management features: projects, team members, read-only access.

 The building blocks are: